awsdocs/amazon-connect-admin-guide/doc_source/security_iam_service-with-iam.md

 "Action": "connect:Describe*"
 ```

-To see a list of Amazon Connect actions, [Actions, Resources, and Condition Keys for Amazon Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonconnect.html) in the *IAM User Guide*\.
+To see a list of Amazon Connect actions, [Actions, Resources, and Condition Keys for Amazon Connect](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonconnect.html)\.

 ### Resources<a name="security_iam_service-with-iam-id-based-policies-resources"></a>